Quiggleson/sat/Notes/proof.md

 For all practical purposes, this limits 3-t clauses to imply clauses of length 2, 3, or 4.
 But does this solve the problem of needing a 5-t clause? yes

+Proof for Stronger Lemma I:
+Given two clauses of length k that share a negated term, this implies a new clause of at least length k-1 and at most length 2*(k-1) which is composed of all the terminals that are not the negated terminal.

+Suppose we have the clauses
+[1, 2, 3, ..., i]
+[a, b, c, ..., -i]
+where 1, 2, 3, ... i are any number of terminals in the instance and a, b, c are any number of terminals in the instance.
+Note that there could be overlap between the 1, 2, 3 ... and the a, b, c, ... but according to Lemma (the one where if a clause contains the same terminal twice but negated, it will always be satisfiable) the same terminal cannot appear in either form more than twice in the same clause WTS it implies a clause like [1, 2, 3, ..., a, b, c, ...]

+What do we know about the clauses of length k?
+- they do not overlap
+- there is some subset action happening...

+assume for a moment the combined clause is larger than k we know we can expand [a, b, c, ...] (without i) to [a, b, c, ..., q, r, s...] because adding specifity (more terminals -> fewer blocked assignments) to a clause is always allowed as long as the larger clause contains all terminals in the smaller clause, the larger clause does not block any more assignments than the smaller clause but we cannot assume we have [a, b, c, ...] as we only have [a, b, c, ..., -i] so we can imply
+[a, b, c, ..., -i, q, r, s, ...] is blocked now replace q, r, s, ... with 1, 2, 3 ...
+[a, b, c, ..., -i, 1, 2, 3, ...]
+Similarly, expand [1, 2, 3, ... i] to
+[1, 2, 3, ... i, a, b, c, ...]
+Now since we have two clauses of the same length sharing all terminals except for one negated terminl, we can make a new clause with just the shared terminals therefore,
+[1, 2, 3, ..., a, b, c, ...] is implied by
+[1, 2, 3, ..., i]
+[a, b, c, ..., -i]

+now consider where the combined clause is less than or equal to k the combined clause is less than k iff there is some overlap between 1, 2, 3, ... and a, b, c, ...
+In this case, are all of the steps still valid? assume that 1, 2, 3, ... == a, b, c, ... then step 1, we expand
+[1, 2, 3, ..., -i, 1, 2, 3, ...]
+clearly this doesn't block any more assignments than the unexpanded version

+what about the lengths of the implied clause?
+Consider: all non-negated terms overlap then there are (k-1) overlapping terminals and there are (k-1) terminals in the new clause
+Consider: no non-negated terms overlap then there are (k-1) unique terminals in each clause so there are (k-1)*2 terminals in the new clause

+Since all steps are valid in both cases, we can say for certainty that if two clauses of length k have the same terminal, t,  where t is positive in one clause and negated in the other, then we can make a new clause between length
+(k-1) and 2*(k-1) containing all the terminals that are not t

+Proof done for Stronger Lemma I

+Lemma J:
+Given an **implied** clause of length k, say C, any clause that C implies can be directly implied by the clauses that imply C

+Example with k = 4, n = 7.
+Given a 4-t clause,
+C := [1, 2, 3, 4]
+WTS any 5-t clause that can be derived will already be derived by a 3-t clause To derive a new clause from C, we need something like [5, 6, 7, -4] or
+[1, 5, 6, -4] or
+[1, 2, 5, -4] or
+[1, 2, 3, -4]

+Consider D := [5, 6, 7, -4]

+Then these clauses imply a clause
+E := [1 2 3 5 6 7]

+The 3-t clauses implying C are:
+Below, parentheses mean everything in the () must exist and outside the parentheses, at least one must exist
+a: (
+  [1 2 i],
+  [3 4 -i]
+  where i is any number 5 to n
+)
+b: [1 2 3]
+c: [1 2 4]
+d: [1 3 4]
+e: [2 3 4]

+The 3-t clauses implying D are:
+f: (
+  [5 6 i]
+  [7 -4 -i]
+  where i is any number 1 <= i <=n that's not 5, 6, 7, 4
+)
+g: [5 6 7]
+h: [5 7 -4]
+i: [5 6 -4]
+j: [6 7 -4]

+WTS all combinations of (a, ..., e) and (f, ..., j) already imply E.
+Welp clauses of length 3 can only imply clauses of length 4 so it doesn't work :(
+Clearly [1, 2, 3] [5, 6, 8], [-4, 7, -8] won't imply [1 2 3 4 5 6 7] immediately
+but what if it's just that it will imply it without expanding above a certain k?

+ie
+3-t clauses can directly imply all clauses of len (3-1)*2 4-t clauses directly imply all clauses of len (4-1)*2

+not good enough.
+We have to prove the more general form: any two clauses that contain the same terminal, t, negated in one and positive in the other, will imply a new clause containing all terminals that are not t

+Then... we still need to derive [1 2 3 4] from [1 2 3] before [1 2 3 4 5 6 7]
+but maybe that's alright?

+shut up.
+It doesn't matter that we have to expand all the way up to k = 7, it matters that we have all possible combinations of 3-t clauses that imply C and D and there is no combination of these clauses that do not imply E.

+But what about the search time?
+To expand to k = 7?

+For a moment let's say we proved that all possible 3-t clauses that imply C and D also imply E without the need of directly making C and D, then what?

+I guess the plan was to say that n-t clauses are implied by n-1-t clauses are implied by ... are implied by 3-t clauses, but if you have to expand up to n-1 it defeats the purpose.

+UGH.
+MOST BASIC: wts that the clauses implied by Stronger Lemma I include all of the clauses that could possibly be implied.
+WTS the given clauses of length 3 can be processed to gain all of the possible clauses of length 3 that are implied.

+Hmm maybe: is there any clause of length 4/5 or more that can imply a clause of length 3 that cannot be directly implied by the given clauses?
+WTS there is no such clause

+Suppose not.
+Then there is a clause of length 4, say D, that implies a clause of length 3, say C, that cannot be implied by the given clauses of length 3.

+We know by Stronger Lemma I that clauses of length 3 can only be implied by clauses of length 3 or 4. (or 1 or 2 by expansion).

+WTS that if a 4-t clause that would imply a new 3-t clause then the existing 3-t clauses that imply that 4-t clause also imply the new 3-t clause

+WTS an unsatisfiable instance implies contradicting 1-t clauses.
+Unsatisfiable -> all assignments are blocked Contradicting 1-t clauses -> 2-t clauses
+2-t clauses -> 2-t or 3-t clauses
+3-t clauses -> 3-t clauses or 4-t clauses, but all my homies hate 4-t clauses

 Intuitively, the final proof will be of the form:
 We can imply clauses according to Stronger Lemma I and all clauses of length 5 that are implied by clause(s) of length 4 are directly